 The Peer Ministry Discernment Process begins in January of each year.
 Juniors interested in applying for Peer Ministry will need to attend an informational session to receive the discernment handbook and application.

-Information sessions will be held in Moreau Chapel on January 6 and 9, 2017.
+Information sessions for the Class of 2021 will be held in the Moreau Chapel on Monday, January 13, 2020, Tuesday, January 14, 2020, and Wednesday, January 15, 2020.
 Any junior wanting to learn more about Peer Ministry or wanting to apply must attend one of these sessions.
 They will last approximately 25 minutes.
-If, for some reason, a student is unable to attend any of these sessions, but wishes to apply to Peer Ministry, s/he must come, in person, to speak with Ms. Longest or Mr. Sanneman to receive an application.
+If, for some reason, a student is unable to attend any of these sessions, but wishes to apply to Peer Ministry, s/he must come, in person, to speak with Ms. Saunders or Mr. Sanneman to receive an application.